Lantana Recovery

 There is no recommended dosage of ecstasy as it is purely a recreational drug and has no uses in a clinical setting.
 Most commonly available ecstasy pills have a range of 200-300mg.
 However, it is often advised to keep your dosage to less than 200 mg every 12 hours.

 While the long-term effects of MDMA have not been conclusively established yet, it has been linked to potential long-term mood problems and reduced cognitive functioning in some individuals.
+Recent studies, however, have shown that MDMA-assisted therapy can be effective in treating PTSD, creating a ‘window of tolerance’ for patients to work through their experiences in a supportive environment.

 Ketamine vs. MDMA: Can You Withdrawal for Either?

 Both ketamine and MDMA can lead to withdrawal symptoms when someone stops using them after a period of regular use.
 However, the withdrawal symptoms and the severity of withdrawal can vary between the two drugs.
+MDMA has shown potential in treating PTSD symptoms, which include flashbacks, severe anxiety, and uncontrollable thoughts about the traumatic event.

 For ketamine, withdrawal symptoms can include changes in mood, such as depression or anxiety, as well as physical symptoms such as insomnia, fatigue, and cravings for the drug.
 Withdrawal from ketamine can be psychologically challenging, as it can lead to depression, anxiety, and cognitive difficulties.
+Ketamine has also been used for treatment-resistant depression, providing relief where other treatments have failed.

 For MDMA, withdrawal symptoms can include fatigue, depression, anxiety, difficulty concentrating, sleep disturbances, and a decrease in appetite.
 These symptoms can be severe and last for several weeks, in some cases longer.